Register of auditors

 An individual can only participate in the audit of a reporting unit for 5 consecutive years (or 5 out of 7 consecutive years).

-This rotation commences from 2 May 2017 and only includes audits conducted after this date.
+This rotation commenced from 2 May 2017 and only includes audits conducted after this date.

 The ROC will be monitoring financial reports to ensure that all reporting units appropriately rotate their auditors.